alhusabkn3-art/Gy-Data-Hub/DEPLOY.md

 - The repo uses a pnpm monorepo; the Docker build uses corepack/pnpm to build both frontend and backend.
 - If you prefer a separate frontend service, revert to a two-service configuration and use `artifacts/gy-data/Dockerfile` for the frontend.
 - Ensure your DB migrations are applied prior to production traffic.
-- SMEAPI is the active provider for data purchases in this project.
+- SMEAPI is the active provider for data and airtime purchases in this project.